 Q: For a typical conference, how many dual submissions are there and how many go out for a formal review?

-A: In the past, SFS journals have received 20 to 100 papers under the dual submission process per conference.
-(When using the dual submission option be careful!
-Every year several authors forget to check the dual submission box on the web page when they submit their paper to the conference.)
-Of these papers, about 10% to 20% are sent out for a formal review.
+A: In the past, SFS journals have received roughly 10 to 170 papers per conference under the dual submission process.
+Of these papers, generally about 10% to 20% are sent out for a formal review.
+When using the dual submission option be careful!
+Every year several authors forget to check the dual submission box on the web page when they submit their paper to the conference.